Prostitution in the Dominican Republic

 Prostitution in the Dominican Republic is legal, but related activities such as brothel-keeping or pimping are illegal.
 However, prostitution laws are generally not enforced.
 It is estimated that between 6,000 and 10,000 women work as prostitutes in the country, with many of the sex workers coming from neighboring Haiti.
-The population of illegal Haitian migrants in the country is particularly vulnerable to exploitation.
+The population of illegal Haitian migrants in the country are particularly vulnerable to exploitation.

 Sex tourism

 The Dominican Republic has gained a reputation of being a major destination for international sex tourism, although the activity is mostly concentrated in poor coastal towns (especially Las Terrenas, Cabarete, Sosúa, and Boca Chica), where women have less economic opportunities than in larger towns and cities of the country.
 Haitian immigrants also take part in the sex tourism business, with many of the prostitutes in some areas being of Haitian descent.
 At sex tourism sites the lighter Dominicans are favored over darker Haitians, who are forced to work in the streets or local bars rather than the more lucrative up-scale areas.

 Underage prostitution is a problem, particularly in some urban areas within coastal towns, but there has been a decrease in child prostitution since 2001, with the increase in policing and the decrease in corruption.
 The United States Immigration and Customs Enforcement has started prosecuting individuals who are engaging in child prostitution.
 A 2015 study by the International Justice Mission found a quarter of sex workers working on the streets, in parks and on beaches were under 18 years old.